gera3d/BattleMusic/README.md

 - Run `Update Playlist.bat` in the music folder
 - Launch World of Warcraft

-### Change number of songs to randomize from:
-- Type "/script battleMusic.songs=NUMBER" and replace NUMBER with the number of songs you want it to randomize.
-Example: /script battleMusic.songs=10

 ### Change linger timer [DISABLED]:
 - Type "/script battleMusic.linger=NUMBER" and replace NUMBER with the lingering you want in seconds.
 Example: /script battleMusic.linger=15.5